Genivia/ugrep/README.md

 -----------------------

 Ugrep is multi-threaded and uses clever lock-free job queue stealing for optimized load balancing.
-We also optimized regex matching with AVX, SSE2, and ARM NEON/AArch64 instructions.
+We also optimized regex matching with AVX2/512BW, SSE2, and ARM NEON/AArch64 instructions.
 Compressed files are decompressed concurrently while searching.
 Asynchronous IO is used for efficient concurrent searching and output.

 ### Benchmarks